TIBCOSoftware/snappydata/docs/Data/external_hive_support.md

 *	Oracle
 *	Postgres

-SnappyData can connect to the Hive Metastore in any of the following modes:
+TIBCO ComputeDB can connect to the Hive Metastore in any of the following modes:

 ### Local Mode